NRSummerfield/nnU-Net.wSD/README.md

       'students': list[torch.Tensor] # outputs from all the students in the decoding branch }
 ```
+Importantly, the students are in the following order: `[shallowest, ..., second deepest]` where the the second deepest is the closest output to the teacher.

 ### Defining the model
 The nnU-Net is based off of the Dynamic U-Net backbone with hyper parameters that are tuned through the nnU-Net's framework.
 To enable the custom training required to enable self-distillation, the nnU-Net's framework is first utilized to generate the model's parameters.
 In our work, these parameters were then directly taken and used when defining the model's architecture.
 This is the recommended approach for defining a model.